lorenanicole/wtdtodayelection2020us/content/article/day_75.md

 The Democratic Convention continues tonight.
 Before that, go prepare your voting plan over at `IWillVote.com`.

-Update: Bannon not only has been arrested, [but was arrested by USPS, at sea](https://www.businessinsider.com/steve-bannon-was-arrested-by-us-postal-service-agents-2020-8).
+Update: Bannon has been arrested [by USPS, at sea](https://www.businessinsider.com/steve-bannon-was-arrested-by-us-postal-service-agents-2020-8).
 2020 y'all.
 2020.

 ### News